On This Day In 1869, The Unthinkable Happened In Nevada

-According to locals, the fire changed the feeling of the people in the area.
-They soon realized how vulnerable the mining industry can be.
+Locals said that the fire changed the overall feeling of the people in the area.
+They soon realized how vulnerable the mining industry can be, and just how easy it was for disaster to strike.
 Sure, there had been accidents and deaths at other mines, but nothing as disastrous as this.

 Research shows that the Yellow Jacket Mine fire was caused by an unattended lantern.
 The fire spread quickly and gave the miners no time for evacuation or rescue.
 Some of the miners’ bodies were never recovered.
 According to reports, 11 of these unrecovered miners stayed behind to haunt the mine.

 Today, all that’s left of the Yellow Jacket Mine is the incline chute and head frame.
 The wooden chute carried ore from the head frame at the shaft on top of the hill.
 The Miner’s Cabin is located at the bottom of the hill.
 This cabin once served as a break shack for miners between shifts.
 It’s now a part of Gold Hill Hotel and is rented out to guests.

 To get a closer look at the Yellow Jacket Mine, and to learn a bit more about its history, be sure to check out this video:

 Have you ever visited Gold Hill, Nevada, and explored this historic site?
 If so, we’d love to hear all about your experience, and also whether or not you believe it’s haunted!
 What other places in Nevada would you consider haunted?
 Is there anywhere you just won’t go?
 Let us know!